expectedparrot/edsl/docs/starter_tutorial.rst

         question_text = "Describe your habits with respect to {{ activity }}."
     )

-    # Add values for the scenarios
+    # Add values for the question scenarios
     activities = ["exercising", "reading", "cooking"]
     scenarios = [Scenario({"activity": a}) for a in activities]

     # Combine the questions in a survey
     survey = Survey(questions = [q1, q2])

-    # Create personas for agents that will respond to the survey
+    # Create personas for AI agents to use with the survey
     personas = ["You are an athlete", "You are a student", "You are a chef"] agents = [Agent(traits = {"persona": p}) for p in personas]

     # Select language models
+    # To see all available models: Model.available()
     models = [Model("gpt-3.5-turbo"), Model("gpt-4-1106-preview")]

-    # Administer the survey
+    # Run the survey with the scenarios, agents and models
     results = survey.by(scenarios).by(agents).by(models).run()

-    # Select components of the results to view
+    # Select components of the results to review
     results.select("model.model", "scenario.activity", "agent.persona", "answer.*").print()

 .. raw:: html